rwynn/gtm/README.md

 gtm has support for sharded MongoDB clusters.
 You will want to start with a connection to the MongoDBconfig server to get the list of available shards.

-    // assuming the config server for a sharded cluster is running locally on port 27018 configSession, err = mgo.Dial("127.0.0.1:27018")
+    // assuming the CONFIG server for a sharded cluster is running locally on port 27018 configSession, err = mgo.Dial("127.0.0.1:27018")
     if err != nil {
         panic(err)